danbev/learning-openssl/notes/issues.md

   ...
 }
 ```
-Alright, lets try to reproduce this in a standalone program.
+Alright, lets try to reproduce this in a standalone program and for that we need
+to figure out how the test was configured.

 The first thing that happens is that a asymmetric key pair is generated with
 the following configuration:
 ```js